techexcellenceio/knowledge-base/README.md

 The source for the knowledge base is on [GitHub](https://github.com/techexcellenceio/knowledge-base).

-To contribute, please see instructions [contributing](CONTRIBUTING.md).
-You can also join our [Discord discussions](https://discord.gg/9b4dWYdHqS).

 - [Valentina Cupać](https://www.linkedin.com/in/valentinacupac/) ([valentinacupac](https://github.com/valentinacupac))
 - [Joffrey Bonifay](https://www.linkedin.com/in/joffrey-bonifay/) ([joffreybonifay](https://github.com/JBonifay))

+Our KB is currently in very early development stage.
+We welcome contributions and new contributors.
+Any pages you see on the KB are open to continuous revision.
+We are aware there are multiple interpretations and approaches, so perhaps you want to add your perspective or make corrections.
+To contribute, pease see instructions [contributing](CONTRIBUTING.md).
+You can also join our [Discord discussions](https://discord.gg/9b4dWYdHqS).